TobikoData/sqlmesh/docs/concepts/models/overview.md

 ```

 ### virtual_properties
-- A key-value mapping of arbitrary table properties specific to the target engine applied on SQLMesh's virtual layer.
+- A key-value mapping of arbitrary properties specific to the target engine that are applied to the model view in the virtual layer.
 For example:

 ```sql linenums="1"
 MODEL (